flyryan/Instant-Scanner-NSF/readme.md

 - **Credentials**:

-  - If using credentials for SMTP authentication, consider using secure methods to store and retrieve credentials, such as using the `Get-Credential` cmdlet and storing credentials securely.
+  - **Secure Storage**: If using SMTP authentication, store credentials securely using the Credential Manager.
+  - **Access Control**: Ensure that only authorized users can access the credentials and that the script runs under the correct user account.

 - **File Permissions**: